 I haven’t tried all the mediums, but I love abstract paintings with lots of depth and texture, so I frequently use a heavy gloss gel medium, which thickens the paint so it holds the shape I apply it with (rather than flattening out).
 This helps to show brush strokes and palette knife textures.
 I have also used acrylic flow medium on my thicker paints when I’m doing portraits.
 With portraits I prefer smooth strokes, so sometimes a little flow medium “loosens” up the paint so it brushes on and blends more easily than straight out of the tube.

 Once you have your starter supplies – again, you don’t need to spend a ton of money for painting with acrylics, you can begin experimenting!
 Think of a subject that interests you or find some photos to practice painting from.
 Or, you can try your hand at abstract or intuitive painting.
 Even though it doesn’t have an exact shape or recognizable form, abstract painting can be harder than you think because it’s ALL YOU and what your soul wants to create!
-There are also tons of free and inexpensive technique classes on Youtube and tutorials on Pinterest.
-You can also check out Creative Bug’s free trial with courses like Acrylic Painting for Beginners.
-I’m even developing some art courses myself this year, so sign up for my newsletter to be the first to know – I’ll be looking for some beta testers!
+There are also tons of free and inexpensive acrylic painting technique classes on Youtube and tutorials on Pinterest.

 I hope you enjoy experimenting with acrylic paint – it is so very therapeutic and such a relaxing way to spend time.
 Let me know in the comments if you have questions – I’m happy to help and would love to hear from you about your art journey!

 One response to “How to Start Painting With Acrylics: Beginner Painting Supplies”